kphopthorn/Real-Time-Quiz02/README.md

 EMIT CHANGES;
 ```

-11.Question 3: What is the most common comfort food reason for each gender?
+11. Question 3: What is the most common comfort food reason for each gender?
 Answer query:
 ```sh
 CREATE TABLE stream5 WITH (KAFKA_TOPIC='topic3_3', VALUE_FORMAT='AVRO') AS